This post may contain affiliate links.

 You Need a Way to Collect Your International Amazon Earnings

-Amazon do pay out by cheque too, but the banking fees involved are through the roof and you need a permanent address, which of course, we don’t have.
+Amazon do pay out by cheque too, but the banking fees involved were steep for us and we needed a permanent address, which of course, we didn’t have.

 You Need Targeted, Ready to Buy, Customers

-Buy Longtail Pro Platinum Here (it’s essential to have the Platinum for the keyword competetiveness data) or try the $1 10 day trial to see how you like it.
+Buy Longtail Pro Platinum Here (it’s essential to have the Platinum for the keyword competitiveness data) or try the trial to see how you like it.
 Have a play around, it’s pretty neat.
-It would also be a very good idea to use Longtail Pro to pick the domain name and niche of your new website if you haven’t even started yet.
+It would also be a very good idea to use Longtail Pro to pick the domain name and get ideas on traffic volume in the niche of your new website if you haven’t even started yet.
 Just saying.

 Don’t Lose Your Readers

-These Amazon posts don’t have to go out to your regular followers, they go straight to the website, no announcement.
-You’ll lose your valuable subscribers if you bombard them with every Amazon earning post you pump out, for Jetpack users, just switch off subscribers before you hit publish.
-Easy!
-Just don’t forget to switch it back on again. ( a mistake I made this morning, sorry, I accidentally hit publish before I’d deactivated subscribers)
+These Amazon posts (I often refer to them as Sales Pages ) don’t have to go out to your regular followers, they can go straight to the website, no announcement.
+You’ll lose your valuable subscribers if you bombard them with every Amazon earning post you pump out.

-Same for sponsored posts, never send those out to your readers if you don’t have to.
-This site doesn’t need to publish dodgy sponsored posts, we have a legitimate, passive income.
-It’s not huge, but it’s enough and growing every day.
+Same for sponsored posts, never send those out to your subscribers if you don’t have to.

 Hope this helps you to get it right from day 1.
 I’ve just shaved a few years off your learning curve if you’re a new blogger.
 Happy to help.